 This strategy needs to be done with care.
 It’s no good making it look as if you will link to any one – the ancient strategy of having a ‘links’ page and telling people they can ask for one may result in a Google penalty.

-And it doesn't mean haranguing other local business owners to let you do a guest post and then putting a rehashed version of the same idea on a whole bunch of sites.
+And it doesn’t mean haranguing other local business owners to let you do a guest post on their website.
+And then putting a rehashed version of the same idea on a whole bunch of sites.
 Your content should be relevant to the other site and add value.
 It needs to be an interesting read!
-Yes, you want Google to index your link but the optimal outcome is for visitors to the other site to click on your link and come and visit your website!
+Yes, you want Google to index your link.
+But the optimal outcome is for visitors to the other site to click on your link and visit you to find out security systems for their own home or business!
 Ker-ching!

 If you’re using a company to build links by reaching out to the webmasters of other websites and blogs, you need to be sure that your provider bears in mind natural etiquette.